GWJonesss/MY_Portfolio_Website/README.md

 # Gabriel-Jones-Portfolio

-This is a portfolio website I made while attending The Tech Academys Game Dev Bootcamp
+This is a portfolio website I made while attending The Tech Academys Game Dev Bootcamp.